wulfshadow/2020-Group-Web-Scraper/README.md

 Twilio: alert "user".

 ## For Testing/Using code on other site
-Change url to desired website in Input
+Change url to desired website in Input/n
 Change 'br' to desired tag in magicHappens

 ### Input